ByteFex/PGPager/Readme.md

 su - pi -c "screen -dm -S pisms ~/PiSMS/start_pisms"
 ```

-You can even take over the session and view debug-output when you ssh into your Pi after PiSMS has started.
+You can even take over the session and view debug-output when you ssh into your Pi after PGPager has started.
 To do that, use the command
 ```sh
 screen -DR
 ```